 Simple displays may not provide a user interface and are only used to interpret the data sent from the LEV.
 More sophisticated displays may provide an interface for the user to request a change to the LEV system, such as changing gears or travel mode, and controlling lights or turn signals.

-The standard use case of the Fitness Equipment device profile is shown below.
+The personal use case of the Fitness Equipment device profile is shown below.
 The fitness equipment has a relatively small pairing zone, marked by the “Link Here” logo.
 A user begins a fitness session by approaching the fitness equipment and entering the pairing zone.
 If the user is wearing a watch, pairing between the watch and equipment will occur when the user places their watch within close proximity to the “Link Here” logo.
 Once pairing has been established, the range of communication between the watch and FE moves from the pairing zone to the tracking zone.
 The watch may wirelessly transfer user information and a workout or course file using ANT File Share (ANT-FS) technology and the Flexible and Interoperable Data Transfer (FIT) protocol.
 The fitness equipment will then begin broadcasting real time workout data which may also include events such as workout starts and stops, as well as lap events.
 The watch displays and records data, and responds to any events (i.e. starting/stopping chronometer and recording lap events).

 Once the watch and FE have been paired, the watch will provide a file to the fitness equipment containing user information and may also transfer a workout or course profile.